 6. All applicants must have completed or at least be pursuing the PCLL course in Hong Kong.
-Preference may be given to applicants who would otherwise not have an opportunity to receive advocacy or pupillage training in England.
+Preference may be given to applicants who would otherwise not have an opportunity to receive advocacy training.

 7. The recipient of the award shall be called a “Charles Ching Scholar”.
 A “Charles Ching Scholar” shall be someone, in the view of the Scholarship Committee, with a promising career at the Bar.
 The Scholarship Committee may make any number of awards each year provided that the Fund shall not be exhausted.
 The Scholarship Committee may also decide to make no award in any year.

-8. The award shall include the arrangement of an advocacy training course or an advocacy training course and pupillage attachment in England and may include return airfares to and from the training course and / or pupillage attachment and an amount of subsidy for living expenses.
+8. The award shall include the arrangement of an advocacy training course or an advocacy training course and pupillage attachment and may include return airfares to and from the training course and / or pupillage attachment and an amount of subsidy for living expenses.
 The Scholarship Committee may from time to time determine the manner, amount and timing of payment of all the necessary cost and expenses of such an arrangement as aforesaid.

 9. The award is conditional upon the Charles Ching Scholar: -